Prismatic Dieudonn\'e theory: Generalities on prismatic cohomology

 \subsection{Truncated Hodge-Tate cohomology and the cotangent complex}

 Let $(A,I)$ be a bounded prism, and let $X$ be a $p$-adic $A/I$-formal scheme.
 The following result also appears in \cite[Proposition 4.14]{bhatt_scholze_prisms_and_prismatic_cohomology}\footnote{Recently, Illusie has also obtained related results in characteristic $p$ (private communication).}.
-We give a similar argument (suggested to us by Bhatt), with more details than in loc. cit.
+We give a similar argument (suggested to us by Bhatt), with more details than in loc. cit. \green{Since this result is not strictly necessary for the rest of the paper, the reader can safely skip this subsection.}

 \begin{proposition} There is a canonical isomorphism :